QuecPython/QpyTLV/readme_en.md

 [('aaaa', b'\xaa\xaa'), ('bbbb', b'\xdd\xdd\x00\x02\xdd\xdd\xcc\xcc\x00\x02\xcc\xcc'), ('eeee', b'\xa5\xa5\x00\x06\xe1\xe1\x00\x02\xe1\xe1\xff\xff\x00\x02\xff\xff')]
 ```

-Users might be surprised to see that the parsed result seems quite different from the original data d.
+Users might be surprised to see that the parsed result seems quite different from the original data `d`.
 There are two reasons for this:

 - The output uses the OrderedDict format instead of dict, to maintain consistency with the order of the TLV structure.
 - Only the first level of TLV is parsed, so only parallel structures can be parsed.
 QpyTLV cannot determine whether the data carried by the first level is a nested substructure or the actual user data.
 Upon receiving the parsed data, the business logic should call the `parse` interface multiple times for nested structure parsing.